 • There are various ways to waive the monthly fee.

-• No outgoing domestic wire fee when this account is linked to a Chase Private Client Checking account.
+• No outgoing domestic wire fee is charged when this account is linked to a Chase Private Client Checking account.

-• You can create multiple accounts for each financial goal.
+• You can create separate accounts for each financial goal.

 • Mobile check deposit is available.